Anzdanial/PROGRAMMING/Freelancing/SandboxTool/SandboxTool/README.md

     Launching the Application: Double-click the executable file wsb to launch the Windows Sandbox Configuration Tool.
 Or Just Launch it from your powershell terminal.

-    User Interface Overview: The application interface consists of input fields, checkboxes, and buttons organized into sections for configuring sandbox settings, specifying logon commands, and executing sandbox configurations.
+    User Interface Overview: The application interface consists of input fields, checkboxes, and buttons organized into sections for configuring sandbox settings, and executing sandbox configurations.

 Configuration Settings
 Folder Mapping